Hallway-Inc/voice-bot-examples/README.md

 - `<hallway-embed-minimized>` - Minimized view when the embed is closed
 - `<hallway-embed-expanded>` - Expanded view of the bot which grows to fill its container, suitable for fully custom layouts
-- `<hallway-embed-base>` - Basic embed component that orchestrates minimized and expanded views, suitable for most custom integrations
-- `<hallway-embed>` - Batteries-included wrapper around the base element with default handling of navigation events
+- `<hallway-embed>` - Embed component that orchestrates minimized and expanded views with default handling of navigation events

-The following sections describe features of the `<hallway-embed-base>` component, which has roughly the same API as `<hallway-embed-expanded>`.
+The following sections describe features of the `<hallway-embed>` component, which has roughly the same API as `<hallway-embed-expanded>`.

 ### Attributes
 - `character-id`: The unique ID for a Hallway character, such as "18688523-d2d5-47e3-a5ce-e689395c7172"
+- `disable-navigation`: If you want to integrate seamless navigation with your frameworks, this disables our default navigation behavior (see [#site-navigation])

 ### Methods